Takosaga/EHH-2025/README.md

 ## Solution

 Our solution is a a modern web app that uses computer vision models to assess Ki67-positive cells withen an image uploaded by the user.
+The image is analyzed by our computer vision model to annotate and count the number of cells from the selected region.

 [![Play](https://github.com/Takosaga/EHH-2025/blob/main/play.png)](https://youtu.be/4LtwRDbN2_M)

+##

 Frontend is avaliable [here](https://github.com/lukascer/Automated-Proliferation-Assessment) Includes the images used and data annotated set up to be used to fine tune [YOLOv11](https://docs.ultralytics.com/models/yolo11/) a pretrained CNN model